National Taco Day is October 4th and it’s a fiesta for taco lovers with many national taco chains marking the day with free tacos and specials.

 Cook to the right temperature

-- Color and texture are unreliable indicators of safety.
+- Use a food thermometer.
+Color and texture are unreliable indicators of safety.
 Using a food thermometer is the only way to ensure the safety of meat, poultry, seafood, and egg products for all cooking methods.
 These foods must be cooked to a safe minimum internal temperature to destroy any harmful bacteria.

 Chill